rubenwiersma/ipycanvas_drawing/README.md

 # ipycanvas_drawing
-Very simple utility to make simple drawings in Jupyter notebooks with ipycanvas and ipywidgets.
+Small utility to make simple drawings in Jupyter notebooks with ipycanvas and ipywidgets.